 Our Challenge and Goal

 Contractors and employees alike have shown a renewed interest in our totally redesigned program.
 Our challenge is to remain the largest Carpentry Training Program in South Florida and to become the biggest and the best carpentry school in the state.
-I believe our success is due to our revised curriculum, which challenges our students to reach the next level, regardless of competency, in their trade.
-Our goals are clearly defined: to take average employees and help them become reliable, motivated and better educated workers, thereby providing field leadership for the contractors.
-Each student is encouraged to be the best man or woman on his or her job and to act as an example to his / her peers.
+I believe our success is due to our revised curriculum, which challenges our students to reach the next level in their trade, regardless of competency.
+Our goal is clearly defined: to take average employees and help them become reliable, motivated, and better educated workers, thereby providing field leadership for the contractors.
+Each student is encouraged to be the best man or woman on his or her job and to act as an example to his or her peers.

 What We Do

 We have found that by increasing the difficulty of the classroom assignments we are getting a more ambitious group of students who want more responsibilities and have the desire to become the foremen and superintendents of the future.
 That is exactly what we are training them to do.
 We spend about 50 percent of all class time studying plans of local buildings (often built by the teacher).
 A strong safety program is in place with nightly interactive discussions on important safety issues.
 We have found the best way to increase math skills is to work on material take offs on a nightly basis.
 The students are actually excited about learning how to do estimating, and this has become a well-received part of the class.
 We stress that no matter how good of a carpenter you are, that unless you have a working knowledge of basic math, nobody, anywhere, will ever put you in charge of anything.
 Twice a month we bring in outside speakers, who give presentations and certifications on diverse topics.
 These include a several OSHA classes, first aid, CPR, asbestos awareness, forklift training, welding and a wide variety of construction related topics.
 The balance of class time is devoted to learning carpentry techniques, primarily formwork and layout, but also including framing, roof framing, stairs doors, etc.